b-steve/hauraki-cetaceans/README.md

 Code to extract the inference available from our models is contained in `model-output.r`.
 Model output includes
-- Model selection
+- Model selection,
-- Plotting estimates of spatial effects, including spatially varying effects of temperature on cetacean occurrence
+- Plotting estimates of spatial effects, including spatially varying effects of temperature on cetacean occurrence,
-- Plotting estimates of temporal effects
+- Plotting estimates of temporal effects,
-- Animated GIFs of estimated spatiotemporal estimates of species occurrence
+- Animated GIFs of estimated spatiotemporal estimates of species occurrence,
-- Plotting spatial variation in effort
+- Plotting spatial variation in effort, and
-- Plotting estimated spatial and temporal covariance functions
+- Plotting estimated spatial and temporal covariance functions.